 There’s a dead woman in my car.
 A dead woman dressed to look like me.

-I raced to the house, fumbling one-handed with the lock, refusing to relinquish the gun from the other.
+I raced to the house, fumbling with the lock.
 The door opened.
-I swung in, hit the security code, then slammed the door and locked it.
-I reset the alarms.
-Then I made a phone call.
+I swung in, hit the security code, then slammed and locked it.
+I reset the alarms, fished my gun and cell from my bag and made a call.

-I paced around the house, waiting for the sound of a car in the drive.
-I’d been told to stay in here, with the door locked and alarm on, so that was exactly what I was doing.
-I was in the front room, staying away from the windows, when I caught a movement through the sheers.
+I paced waiting for the sound of a car in the drive.
+As I passed the front room, I caught a movement through the drawn sheers.
+I nudged one aside and peeked out to see a dark shape by the gardens.

-I stepped toward the window.
-Then I hurried upstairs instead, into the guest room at the front of the house.
-The sheers were drawn here, too.
-I moved along the wall, the peered down through the side of the sheer.

-I could make out a black shape by the gardens below.
-It looked too low and too wide to be a person, but as I watched, it moved.
-Someone hunched over?
-Using one forefinger, I opened a tiny peephole.

-It was a dog.
 A big, black dog—exactly like one I’d seen early this morning, fifty miles away in Cainsville.

 The hounds will come to Cainsville and when they do, you’ll wish you’d made a very different choice today.

-That’s what Edgar Chandler said yesterday, before the police took him away.
-What shocked me at the time was not the mention of Cainsville.
-Only a few people knew I was staying there, and the town itself had no connection to my parents or their crimes or Edgar Chandler.
-It was just a sleepy little village in the middle of nowhere.
+That’s what Edgar Chandler said yesterday, before the police took him away, arrested for his involvement in two murders pinned on my parents.
+Only a few people knew I'd rented an apartment in Cainsville, and he wasn’t one of them.
+I’d taken refuge there, a sleepy little village in the middle of nowhere.

-A sleepy little village with disappearing gargoyles, vicious ravens and, as of last night, giant black hounds.
+A sleepy little village with disappearing gargoyles, vicious ravens and, as of this morning, gigantic black hounds.

-A sleep little village where no one seemed to find it the least bit strange that I could read omens and see portents.
+A sleepy little village where no one seemed to find it the least bit strange that I could read omens and see portents.

 I rubbed my arms.
 I didn’t want to see a connection between Chandler and Cainsville.
 I loved my new town.
-I loved the safety of it, the community of it, the way it welcomed me and made me feel like I belonged.
+I loved the safety of it, the community of it, the way it had welcomed me and made me feel like I belonged.

-I peeked out the window again.
-The dog was still there and it was exactly as I remembered from this morning, a cross between a Newfoundland and an Irish Wolfhound—a massive beast, over three feet tall, with shaggy black fur.
+I peeked out again.
+The dog was still there, and it was exactly as I remembered from this morning—a massive beast, over three feet tall, with shaggy black fur.

-There was no way the dog could have followed me from Cainsville.
-Yet the chance of me seeing another, just like it, hours later . . .
+There was no way the dog could have followed me fifty miles.
+Yet what were the chance of seeing another just like it?

-I took out my camera and snapped a shot.
-As the shutter clicked, the dog looked up—straight at me.
-Then it loped off across the lawn.
+I took out my phone.
+As the camera clicked, the dog looked straight at me.
+Then it loped off across the lawn and disappeared through the tress.

-I had just started down the stairs when I caught the roar of a familiar engine.
-I got outside just as a black Jag screeched to a stop.
+A few minutes later, I caught the roar of a familiar engine and ran outside as a black Jag screeched to a stop.

 The door flew open.
-A man got out.
-While the Jag wasn’t a small car, it looked like it when he swung from the driver's seat, ducking to avoid hitting his head.
+A man jumped out, ducking to avoid hitting his head.